 Ugh!
 Another cold, windy, rainy day here in the Northeast!
 You need comfort food on a rainy day.
 This is one of the few things I do not like about living in the north…consecutive days without sun.
 Can you relate?
 But, having a nice homemade bowl of soup helps perk up my winter blues.
 When is spring coming?

 This corn chowder with crab is comfort food by definition.
 It embodies the flavors we like to eat in the winter- bacon, potatoes, and corn.
 Well, bacon we like to eat all year, along with the potatoes and corn but, it is especially nice combination in the cold winter months when paired with sweet crab.

-Plus, making a one pot soup helps with clean up, that’s for sure!
-It lasts for days in the refrigerator and can be frozen for another day although I recommend not freezing it if at all possible.
+Plus, making a one pot soup lessens clean up, that’s for sure!
 This recipe makes a big pot of soup.
 You’ll get about 12 servings.

 How to Make One Pot Corn and Crab Chowder